 Should I use the hotel room safe?

 If your hotel room has a safe – use it for your cash, credit cards, travel documents and even some camera equipment!
 These safes are secure and easy to use.
 Don’t hesitate to ask for help if you are unsure how it works.
 Locked suitcases are easy to break into or to just carry out of your room, so they do not provide a safe place for your valuables.
-But to prevent you from leaving important items behind, tuck your shoe in the safe also so you can’t forget!
+But to prevent you from leaving important items behind, tuck an indispensable item like your shoe or eyeglasses in the safe also so you can’t forget!